 The cost of education has more than doubled (inflation-adjusted) but incomes for young adults are stagnant

 Americans are borrowing more than ever to pay for education.
+Some students even take out personal loans to help cover living expenses.
 And for good reason.
 Workers who don’t have a college degree are worse off than in previous generations.
 In fact, education levels and their relationship to income shed some light on some of the apparent contradictions of young adults’ financial situation.

 A 2019 report from the Stanford Center on Poverty and Inequality shows that 25-year-old-men with a bachelor’s degree or higher have an annual income of approximately $50K, which is slightly higher than in previous generations.
 Again, this sounds like good news.
 The payoff for attending college is as high as it has ever been.
 However, this is not a net win for young adults.
 The median income of 25-year-old men who only have a high school degree is $29K a year.
 That is about $2,600 less than what Generation X made, and nearly $10K less than what Baby Boomers earned at the same age.